top of page

 Land Stewardship

-There are four basic parts to this course and may involve inter-island travel and camping.
-It will be a group activity with a max of 6 apprentices per session.
-There is some flexibility within the calendar of missions.
+There are four basic parts to this bow hunting course and may involve inter-island travel and camping.
+It will be an interesting and exciting group learning activity.

-2. Hunting experience in the field on Mayne Island and SSI
+2. Hunting experience in the field on Mayne and Salt Spring Island.

 Equipment and techniques